Yep, that’s right – Tower Records still exists!

-The fact that there is Tower Records in Tokyo, when most of the stores were forced to close their doors a decade ago, is due to the forces of Japanese music culture along with the history of Tower itself.
+The fact that there is Tower Records in Tokyo, when most of the stores were forced to close their doors a decade ago, is due to the nature of Japanese music culture along with the history of Tower itself.

 The history of Tower Records spans the globe and half a century – you can find a wealth of information online and in print, and there’s even a documentary that chronicles its rise and fall:

 In fact, there is an entire Tower Archive dedicated to preserving “the spirit and history of this pioneering music store.”